Sagacity, Inc., et al. v. BCE-Mach III LLC

 Muskogee, Oklahoma 74401

-UNLESS OTHERWISE ORDERED BY THE COURT, ANY SETTLEMENT CLASS MEMBER WHO DOES NOT OBJECT IN THE MANNER DESCRIBED HEREIN WILL BE DEEMED TO HAVE WAIVED ANY OBJECTION AND SHALL BE FOREVER FORECLOSED FROM MAKING ANY OBJECTON TO THE SETTLEMENT (OR ANY PART THEREOF) AND WILL NOT BE ALLOWED TO PRESENT ANY OBJECTIONS AT THE FINAL FAIRNESS HEARING.
+UNLESS OTHERWISE ORDERED BY THE COURT, ANY SETTLEMENT CLASS MEMBER WHO DID NOT OBJECT IN THE MANNER DESCRIBED HEREIN WAS DEEMED TO HAVE WAIVED ANY OBJECTION AND IS FOREVER FORECLOSED FROM MAKING ANY OBJECTON TO THE SETTLEMENT (OR ANY PART THEREOF) AND WAS NOT ALLOWED TO PRESENT ANY OBJECTIONS AT THE FINAL FAIRNESS HEARING.

-• You have the right to retain your own attorney to represent you at the Final Fairness Hearing.
-If you retain separate counsel, you will be responsible to pay his or her fees and expenses out of your own pocket.
+• You had the right to retain your own attorney to represent you at the Final Fairness Hearing.
+If you retained separate counsel, you are responsible to pay his or her fees and expenses out of your own pocket.

 • The Notice summarizes the Settlement Agreement, which sets out all of its terms.
 You may obtain a copy of the Settlement Agreement with its exhibits, as well as other relevant documents, from the Important Documents page, or you may request copies by contacting the Settlement Administrator.
 In addition, the pleadings and other papers filed in this Action, including the Settlement Agreement, are available for inspection at the Office of the Clerk of the Court, set forth in FAQ 7, and may be obtained by the Clerk’s office directly.
 The records are also available on‑line for a fee through the PACER service.
 If you have any questions about the Notice, you may consult an attorney of your own choosing at your own expense or Class Counsel.